sam-at-luther/api-examples/README.md

 The ledgers available are complete, indexed, and in a redundant, load balanced configuration under close monitoring.

-There are some requirements for using the PureStake API, and only the JavaScript SDK and Python SDK are fully supported today.
+There are some requirements for using the PureStake API, and only the JavaScript, Go and Python SDKs are fully supported today.

 ## Example using Algorand JavaScript SDK